Face-to-face during Reference Desk hours

 Ask the KnowledgeBase

-Use a phrase search when looking for a particular organization or a phrase that you think would appear in a relevant website or database.
+You can place quotation marks around two or more words you want to search as an exact phrase.
+Use a phrase search when looking for a particular organization or a phrase that you think would appear in a relevant website or database, such as "American Heart Association" or "gardening tips."

 Note: Not all databases respond to phrase searching.

-Boolean searching involves the combination of your search terms with "operators" such as AND, OR, NOT.
+Boolean searching involves combining your search terms with "operators" such as AND, OR, and NOT.

-When you combine search terms with the AND operator, you will retrieve only results that include both of your terms.
+When you combine search terms with AND, you will retrieve only results that include both of your terms.

-When you combine search terms with the OR operator, you will retrieve only results that have either one or the other term, but not necessary both terms.
+When you combine search terms with OR, you will retrieve only results that have either one or the other term, but not necessarily both terms.

-Using the NOT operator, you will exclude results with that term.
+Using NOT will exclude results with that term.

-Some databases have built-in drop down menus to add boolean operators:
+Some databases, like EBSCO, have built-in drop down menus to add Boolean operators:

 Truncation allows you to retrieve results containing variations of a search term.

-For example, entering edu* would yield results including the terms educate, education, educator, and educational, along with other variations.
+For example, entering educat* will yield results that include the terms educate, education, educator, and educational, along with other variations.